camel-chased/cls.js/README.md

 // you can extend classes dynamically like mixin but order is important
-// left class doesn't have access to right class properties/methods var Ext = cls.extend(MyClass,Second);
+// left class doesn't have access to right class properties/methods
+// argument list can be of course longer cls.extend(one,two,three,four...and so on) var Ext = cls.extend(MyClass,Second);

 // crating instance